pudly/schmopera-hugo/content/articles/how-to-make-the-most-of-your-summer-program.md

 categories = "How-to"
 date = "2015-05-28T15:01:00-04:00"
 lastmod = "2017-05-18T10:20:00-04:00"
-publishDate = "2015-05-29T08:21:00-04:00"
-slug = "how-to-make-the-most-of-your-summer-program"
-title = "How to make the most of your summer program"
+preamble = "It's summer program season, everyone.
+I'm so excited for you all!
+These are good months, spent in intensive training programs with teachers and coaches that are hard to pin down throughout the year.
+Lightbulb moments will be had, and new arias will be learned.
+Summer programs are great at bringing together the people and places that will help you to succeed; it's up to you to ensure that **you** get what you need.
+Here are some tips for doing just that." publishDate = "2015-05-29T08:21:00-04:00" short_description = "It's summer program season, everyone.
+I'm so excited for you all!
+These are good months, spent in intensive training programs with teachers and coaches that are hard to pin down throughout the year.
+Lightbulb moments will be had, and new arias will be learned." slug = "how-to-make-the-most-of-your-summer-program" title = "How to make the most of your summer program"
 +++